hfinkel/lfort/docs/PCHInternals.rst

 start parsing after the ``#include``\ s, so parsing time is proportional to the size of the source file (rather than all of its includes).
-However, the compilation of that translation unit may already use a precompiled header: in this case, Clang will create the precompiled preamble as a chained precompiled header that refers to the original precompiled header.
+However, the compilation of that translation unit may already use a precompiled header: in this case, LFort will create the precompiled preamble as a chained precompiled header that refers to the original precompiled header.
 This drastically reduces the time needed to serialize the precompiled preamble for use in reparsing.